Electronic Reserves: Information for Faculty and Instructors

 - Typically five working days is necessary for processing material.
 At times of heavy demand, such as the beginning of the semester, processing material may take longer depending on workload.

-- Full bibliographic citations are required for each article submitted (please refer to the sample form).
+- Full bibliographic citations are required for each article submitted (please refer to the sample form PDF).

 - Paper submissions of course material should be clean, high-quality photocopies.
 Paper submissions will be kept on traditional reserve for the semester.